barvch/generador-de-sandbox/recursos/User's Guide/README.md

 }
 ```

-* Dependent data.
+* Dependent values.
 Specific data for each operating system.
 * Services.
 Specific data per service.

 > Technical specs can be found [here].